-This set of Chemistry Exam Questions for IIT JEE Exam focuses on “Methods of Carboxylic Acids Preparation”.
+This set of Class 12 Chemistry Chapter 12 Multiple Choice Questions & Answers (MCQs) focuses on “Methods of Carboxylic Acids Preparation”.

 1. Which of the following is known as Jones reagent?